-Best Spots for Picnic While Hanami in Tokyo
+Best Spots for Hanami Picnics in Tokyo

 Sakura is one of the magic words for these days in Japan.
 And probably one of the most said as well.
 Not only for those who speak Japanese but also for those who don't speak the local language but are currently here during the early spring.